What’s the difference?

 In the example home with $100,000 in equity, a borrower could obtain the credit line in any amount up to $100,000.
-The amount you can get under a HELOC also depends on your credit score, among other factors.
+The amount you can get under a HELOC depends on your credit score, among other factors.

 Your loan payments would be based on the outstanding balances from all of your draws from the line.

-Your lender will make you HELOC available to you under a “draw period,” which will then be followed by a repayment period.
+Your lender will make the HELOC available to you under a “draw period,” which will then be followed by a repayment period.
 You won’t be allowed to take out more money from your HELOC during the repayment period.

-In contrast to home equity loans, a HELOC is usually offered with a variable interest rate.
+Unlike home equity loans, a HELOC is usually offered with a variable interest rate.

 How to repay them

-With either a home equity loan or a HELOC, your repayment can be amortized, meaning scheduled out over a period of time, with interest and principal included in your installments.
+With either a home equity loan or a HELOC, your repayment can be amortized, meaning it's scheduled out over a period of time, with interest and principal included in your installments.

 Under a 10-year amortized home equity loan for $100,000, your monthly payments would gradually take your balance down to zero.